awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`PreferredBackupWindow`**
 Optional
-The range of time each day when automated backups are created, if automated backups are enabled\.
+The range of time each day during which automated backups are created, if automated backups are enabled\.
 **Type:** string
 **Format:** `HH:MM-HH:MM`
 **Example**